The basics of signal amplification

 A simple modification of the previous circuit is to add a resistor-based voltage divider on the feedback loop:

 Suppose that R1 = R2; it should be clear that the voltage presented on the Vin- leg will be equal to one half of Vout.
-It follows that to reach equilibrium on its differential inputs, the op-amp needs to output twice the voltage supplied on the non-inverting leg.
+It follows that to approach the equilibrium on its differential inputs, the op-amp needs to output twice the voltage supplied on the non-inverting leg.
 In effect, we have a 2x voltage amplifier.
 Increasing R1 will further increase gain; the formula is 1 + R1/R2.

 Inverting amplifiers